Disclaimers are in Part 1

 "You are so much like her, it hurts", Xena murmured huskily, "Down to that little bashful grin that always drives me crazy.
 Now, look at me!"

 Hesitantly, Isabelle complied.
-And gasped.
-"You're beautiful!"
+"You're beautiful!" she gasped before she could stop herself.

 Xena's hands reached for her, hovered just shy of her cheeks.
 The tingle of the ghostly touch was almost painfully pleasant.
 A giddy warmth spread through her and washed in a shock wave to the pit of her stomach.